Welcome

 Research

-I study how ordinary people engage with politics and how unequal lives produce divided worldviews.
+I study how ordinary citizens engage with politics and how unequal lives produce divided worldviews.

 The following are central themes of my research.
 My publications are listed here.